Nirraanjann/EduRAG-A-Multimodal-Explainable-RAG-System-with-Deterministic-Token-Grounding/README.md

-# EduRAG — Explainable Retrieval-Augmented Generation for Education
+# EduRAG: A Multimodal Explainable RAG
+System with Deterministic Token
+Grounding

 > A research-grade RAG system built for educational Q&A with full explainability — citation grounding, token-level attribution, and hallucination detection.